 While there are three different things in the filling, they are all really easy and quick to make.
 The slaw just takes a quick few chops, add in some lime juice and seasoning then it’s left to mingle.
 The sweet potato is grated, onion sliced and both fried for a few minutes with cumin and paprika.
 Meanwhile, the chipotle pepper is chopped and mixed with the sour cream and the tortillas warmed.
 After that, it’s a quick assemble and serve them up.

-The slaw is made with brussel sprouts rather than the more typical cabbage for a few reasons – first, I hate finding part of a cabbage in the fridge after a week or two of me not getting round to using the rest of it (which is often inevitable) whereas you can easily buy a small amount of sprouts.
-Secondly, raw brussel sprouts have a nice sharpness which work really well with the rest of the flavors, in particular the slight sweetness from the sweet potato.
+The slaw is made with Brussels sprouts rather than the more typical cabbage for a few reasons – first, I hate finding part of a cabbage in the fridge after a week or two of me not getting round to using the rest of it (which is often inevitable) whereas you can easily buy a small amount of sprouts.
+Secondly, raw Brussels sprouts have a nice sharpness which work really well with the rest of the flavors, in particular the slight sweetness from the sweet potato.

 - 5oz/140g brussel sprouts